spaik11/what-i-learned-in-week-1/README.md

   * Attributes
   * Apply CSS
   * Include JS for functionality

 We learned how to use snippets in VSC.
 Colin's snippet for HTML would automatically setup the skeleton.

 ---
 ### Markdown Portfolio to HTML
-This exercise was challenging because we had to look up new tags we didn't learn to incorporate into our HTML portfolio.
+This exercise was fun and challenging because we had to look up new tags we didn't learn to incorporate into our HTML portfolio.
 * The Live Server extension is a "preview" of what the HTML page will look like
 * Created a text input box and button
 * How to link to an external site that opens in a new window/tab using the `_blank` tag
 * Adjusting an image's size by including the `<height>` `<width>`
+* The `<ul>` and `<ol>` tag will list items by bullets or numbers

+---
+### The Adventures of Link
+This was a Choose Your Own Adventure story.
+We had to create multiple HTML files and link them using the anchor `<a>` tag.
+* Creating a storyline that have different scenario's
+* Featured a go back button that linked to the previous HTML site so that the user doesn't have to start from the beginning

+The project workflow got more complex the further we got into the storyline.